 The Manufacturing PA Industrial Resource Centers (IRCs) are a DCED-funded statewide network of regional organizations who introduce small and medium-sized manufacturers to new business processes and the latest technologies, innovative techniques, and industry best practices they need to grow and remain competitive.
 As part of their mission, the IRCs offer workforce development consultation services for manufacturers.
 Find your nearest center today to start the conversation and learn more about their services on our #PAProud blog.

 Next Generation Industry Partnerships (NGIPs) are regional industrial partnerships of businesses in a shared labor market who work with economic development, education, workforce development, and community organizations to address the overall competitiveness needs of the industry.
 You can join your local NGIP to improve networking, collaborate with others in your industry, and gain access to specific industry resources in your area.
 As a business leader, you will help determine the partnership’s priorities and drive high-impact, sustainable initiatives that are tailored to the business communities’ needs.
 To learn more about NGIPs in Pennsylvania, contact James Martini, Deputy Director for the State Workforce Development Board, at 717.772.1386.

-The Workforce & Economic Development Network of Pennsylvania (WEDnetPA) is a DCED-funded workforce training program that helps employers upgrade the skills, knowledge, and effectiveness of their current employees with essential skills and advanced technology training.
+The Workforce & Economic Development Network of Pennsylvania (WEDnetPA) is a DCED-funded workforce training program that helps employers upgrade the skills, knowledge, and effectiveness of their current employees.
 This is especially valuable for employers seeking to empower their existing employees and give them the right skills to perform at a higher level and fill gaps in the workforce.
 To learn more about the success that the WEDnetPA training program has had, visit our #PAProud blog.

 The Pre-Apprentice and Apprenticeship Grant Program (Apprenticeship Program) is a DCED-funded program and can be used to help cover the costs of the formal instruction or classroom requirements associated with registered apprenticeships.
 To qualify, businesses must register their apprenticeship program with the PA Department of Labor & Industry’s Apprenticeship and Training Office.